What is an activator in orthodontics?

 How does activator appliance work?

 What activator appliance does in orthodontics is interesting to know.
 Our lower jaw is the bone that is attached by muscles and not bone to the other bones.
-So it’s a free bone and orthodontists use appliances to move it to the direction that is necessary.
+So it’s a free bone and orthodontists use appliances to move it to the necessary direction.

 Uses of activator: